-- United States: $31 + tax (will also have state and county fees)
+- United States: $31 before tax, state and county fees

 Fees paid to another party

-- CCEB results: At discretion of the CCEB
+- CCEB exam fee: at the discretion of the CCEB

-- PLP: At discretion of the PLP provider
+- Liability insurance: at the discretion of the PLP provider

-The amount of coverage your must have is $5 million per occurrence/patient and $5 million minimum for the policy year.
+The amount of coverage you must have for practice in Alberta is $5 million per occurrence/patient and $5 million minimum for the policy year.

 Use of member personal information (as per ACAC Administrative Policy 3.4(a))

-The ACAC retains member personal information to conduct organizational business, including but not limited to:
+The ACAC retains member personal information to conduct organizational business, such as:

 Disclosure of applicant/member information

-The ACAC share member personal information for the purposes of activating and maintaining your practice permit, including but not limited to:
+The ACAC shares member’s personal information for the purposes of activating and maintaining your practice permit, including but not limited to:

 - the Canadian Chiropractic Association (CCA)